For PMP questions, do you know which type of organization are you working in?

 This can create problem and many people make the fatal mistake of answering the question from their own experience and perspective.
 They think about the kind of organization they work in, and apply it while answering the PMP questions.

-As per the PMBOK Guide, Fifth Edition, there are 3 Major types of organizations – Functional, Projectized, and Matrix.
+As per the PMBOK Guide, Sixth Edition, there are 3 Major types of organizations – Functional, Projectized, and Matrix.
 Further, Matrix type of organization comes in 3 flavors – Strong Matrix, Weak Matrix and Balanced Matrix.

 Some PMP exam questions will refer to these organization types, and some will not.
 Where it is referred, it may be quite useful to know this, and you can draw many insights from the pros and cons of each approach.